musa412/musa412/README.md

 ---

-## ⚡ بعض الحقائق المسلية
+## ⚡ Fun Facts

-- أحب تجربة أنظمة **Linux** واكتشاف أدوات الطرفية.
+- I enjoy exploring **Linux** systems and command-line tools.
-- أستمتع ببناء واجهات مستخدم بسيطة وجذابة.
+- I'm passionate about creating clean and user-friendly interfaces.
-- أعتقد أن الشيفرة النظيفة أهم من الشيفرة السريعة.
+- I believe **clean code** is more important than just quick code.

 ---

-> *"التعلم رحلة، وليس سباقاً."*
+> *"Learning is a journey, not a race."*